 Kintsugi (金継ぎ) is a traditional Japanese art form, with the name literally meaning to patch with gold.
 Kintsugi transforms broken pottery into new artwork using gold lacquer to repair the cracks.

-But how is this concept related to a blog about kidney disease!?
+Ok, but how is this concept related to a blog about kidney disease!?

 Being diagnosed with a serious chronic illness and needing an organ transplant are things you never think will happen to you, until they do.
 When I think about my pre-CKD self, I find her almost unrecognisable.
 My life has changed forever.

 While I absolutely don’t believe in the concept of “everything happens for a reason”, I do believe that life experiences can be used to give you purpose and direction in life, if you choose to use them that way.
+It’s a huge privilege to be able to write in a way that resonates with so many.

-I think this blog is a work in progress.
+I still think this blog is a work in progress.
 It’s evolving from what started out as the ramblings of a young woman trying to get her head around something that had happened to her, and turning into that same woman, now slightly older (and healthier, maybe even wiser), wanting to use these experiences to help other people in similar situations.

 Watch this space, I suppose.